-The projects originates from one or more of the following categories: Health, aquaculture, agriculture, and industrial biotechnology.
-They are all transdisciplinary, combining biotechnology with digital technology.
-12 large collaborative projects are led by project leaders from universities and research institutes supported by the Norwegian Research Council, in addition to 8 associated partner projects.
+The multidisciplinary research projects in the centre combine biotechnology with digital technology in health, aquaculture, agriculture, and industrial biotechnology.
+There are altogether 17 large projects in the Centre, that are led by project leaders from universities and research institutes supported by the Norwegian Research Council, in addition to 8 associated partner projects.

 Emulating life in 3D with digital and experimental tissue models